 The goal of this course is to detail one approach to developing an application in the microservice fashion.
 It’s less about the why and more about the how.
 Microservices are hard.
 They present a number of challenges and issues that are very difficult to solve.
 Keep this in mind before you start breaking apart your monolith.

-With a clear separation between services, developers are free to focus on their own areas of expertise, like languages, frameworks, dependencies, and tools.
+With a clear separation between services, developers are free to focus on their own areas of expertise, like languages, frameworks, dependencies, tools, and build pipelines.

 Clear separation means that errors are mostly localized to the service that the developer is working on.
 So, you can assign a junior developer to a less critical service so that way if she or he brings down that service, the remainder of the application is not affected.

 Smaller code bases tend to be easier to understand since you do not have to grasp the entire system.
-This, along with the necessity for solid API design, means that applications in a microservice stack are generally easier to work on, test, refactor, and scale.
+This, along with the necessity for solid API design, means that applications in a microservice stack are generally faster to develop and easier to test, refactor, and scale.

 Deciding to split off a piece of your application into a microservice is no easy task.
 It’s often much easier to refactor it into a separate module within the overall monolith rather than splitting it out.